youtype/boto3_stubs_docs/mypy_boto3_fms/client.md

 ### delete_notification_channel

-Deletes an AWS Firewall Manager association with the IAM role and the Amazon Simple Notification Service (SNS) topic that is used to record AWS Firewall Manager SNS logs.
+Deletes an Firewall Manager association with the IAM role and the Amazon Simple Notification Service (SNS) topic that is used to record Firewall Manager SNS logs.

 Type annotations for `boto3.client("fms").delete_notification_channel` method.